LorenzoCorbella74/my-ai-book-generator/README.md

 - `stats.md`: Detailed statistics about the generation process, including token usage.
 - `art_prompts.md`: Ready-to-use prompts for generating cover art and scene illustrations.
 - `back_cover_blurb.md`: A compelling blurb and tagline for the book.
+- `world_bible.md`: A comprehensive reference document with a timeline, character dossiers, location guides, and world rules.

 The pipeline is designed for flexibility and can be adapted for different **genres**, **tones**, **audiences**, and **book lengths**.
 All data is structured using JSON schemas for easy validation and further processing.